sandbender/kragle_docs/API_Reference/Types.md

-    "is_remote": <boolean - true if this is a remote-style definition (definition is a uri)>, "is_approved": <boolean - true if the Type is public (has been approved for public use)>, "needs_approval": <boolean - true if this Type has been submitted for approval, ie: pending being made public>, "definition": <the Type definition - either a JSON string or a uri>, "resolved": <the definition of the Type (schema) as a JSON string, regardless of is_remote>
+    "is_remote": <boolean - true if this is a remote-style definition (definition is a uri)>, "is_approved": <boolean - true if the Type is public (has been approved for public use)>, "needs_approval": <boolean - true if this Type has been submitted for approval, ie: pending being made public>, "definition": <the Type definition - either a JSON object or a uri>, "resolved": <the definition of the Type (schema) as a JSON object, regardless of is_remote>
 }
 ```

-**Required  parameters**:
-  - None

-**Optional parameters**:
-  - None

-### GET /types/byname/<type name>

-_(Calls to this endpoint for public Types do not require authentication.
-Calls to this endpoint for private Types require authentication.
-Unauthenticated calls for private Types will receive an HTTP 403 Forbidden response.)_

-Retrieve information about a single Type, looked up by name.

-Unlike retrieving a list of Types, there is no option to filter out 'user' Types (if the Type is visible to you, either publicly or because you own it, it will be returned) and there is no option for 'show_resolved' (the resolved definition is always included).

-This endpoint returns a structure which follows the same format as the response from `GET /types/byid/<id>` above.

 **Required  parameters**:
   - None